 In an even more bizarre animal encounter, we recently stumbled across an incredibly unexpected sight.
 Whilst running past another gate I glanced quickly into the yard behind and caught a glimpse of something that made me stop in my tracks.
 My initial thought was that I’d pushed myself a little too hard with the running that day and was experiencing some kind of dehydration hallucination.
 I wasn’t.

 Stood there, in the middle of the yard, was a rather grand looking stag.
 This was in itself enough to shock and puzzle me, but upon closer inspection in the far left of the yard there stood two further stags, two does and a pair of fawns.
 As I said, quite bizarre.
 How do deer end up living in a yard in Kulshi, Chittagong Bangladesh?!
 The yard is attached to a large block of flats but it’s difficult to know who these rather grand animals belong to.
 Anyway, as proof, below is photo evidence.

 So there you have it.
-This is my general overview of Kulshi, a contrasting neighbourhood of nationalities and outlooks on life and a place where revealing your knees is frowned upon and crossing the road is treacherous.
-In the back streets you’ll find deer and dogs, and in Kulshi Mart you’ll be treated to classic music from the 90s and staff who follow you everywhere like characters from a creepy horror movie.
+This is my general overview of Kulshi, a contrasting neighborhood of nationalities and outlooks on life and a place where revealing your knees is frowned upon and crossing the road is treacherous.
+In the back streets you’ll find deer and dogs, and in Kulshi Mart you’ll be treated to classic music from the 90s and staff who follow you everywhere, persuading you to buy a new brand of biscuits..
 The area is awash with apartment blocks and at times you could be mistaken for thinking you’re engulfed in one huge construction site.
 However, there’s a noticeable warmth that pervades Kulshi, and when all’s said and done for now it’s my home, and this is fine by me.